Morgan Wallen has been arrested after police say he threw a chair off of the roof of a 6-story bar

 The charges stem from a chair being thrown from the rooftop of Chief’s bar and landing on Broadway near two police officers.

-An arrest affidavit says the chair landed about three feet from officers, who talked talked to witnesses and reviewed security footage.
+An arrest affidavit says the chair landed about 3 feet (1 meter) from officers, who talked to witnesses and reviewed security footage.
 Witnesses told officers that they watched Wallen pick up a chair, throw it over the roof and laugh about it.

 Wallen’s attorney, Worrick Robinson, confirmed the arrest late Sunday and said the singer was cooperating fully with authorities.
 He was released from custody, and has a court date scheduled May 3.